microsoftgraph/msgraph-sample-deltaquery/README.md

 ### Step 3: Run the sample

+When the sample runs, it will prompt you to browse to a login URL and enter a device code.
+Once signed in, the app will check for changes to the mail folders in the user's mailbox every 30 seconds.

 #### Option 1: Using Visual Studio Code

 1. Open the root folder of this sample using Visual Studio Code.